 Cataract surgery is usually quite comfortable.
 Mild discomfort for the first 24hrs is typical, severe pain is unusual and should be reported to the hospital.

-It is possible that your vision could be made worse, in some cases complications may occur weeks, months or even years later.
+It is possible that your vision could be made worse, very rarely lose sight completely or lose the eye.
+In some cases complications may occur weeks, months or even years later.

 Risks of cataract surgery can include